bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### Additional Technical Information `1 required more possible`

 Directs interested parties to other technical docs.
-Two fields
+Two fields:

-- Header: Text describing the technical info.
+- Header: Text describing the technical info
-- Link: A url link to the documentation.
+- Link: A url link to the documentation

 ### Requirements and Restrictions `1 required more possible`